cmugpi/cmugpi.github.io/syllabus/index.md

 Alternatively, to encourage people to attend the extratations, anyone who attends at least 3 extratations will be able to either

-- make his final grade equal to what he received on the midterm (thus not having to take the final), or
+- receive credit on the final exam equal to what was received on the midterm (thus not having to take the final), or
-- make both his midterm and final grade be equal to the max of his midterm and final grades.
+- receive credit for both the midterm and final exam equal to the max of what was received on the midterm and final exam.

 ## Collaboration Policy